PRSheridan/strat-spec/README.md

 ### **Pages & Navigation**

-- **Explore Page:** Lists user-guitars with filtering and sorting options.
+- **Catalogue Page:** Lists user-guitars with filtering and sorting options.
 - **Guitar Specs Page:** Displays a user-guitar; if it matches a model, links to the model’s specs page.
 - **Model Specs Page:** Displays official models with fixed specifications.
 - **Profile Pages:** Each user has a profile listing their guitars and a bio.